j6k4m8/booksnake/README.md

 # booksnake
-A command-line tool to download, convert, and send eBooks to your kindle from the web as simply as possible.
+A command-line tool to download, convert, and send eBooks to your kindle from the web as simply as possible, in html, pdf, epub, or mobi formats.

 # Usage